AncientGrief/DaggertalkVoices/README.md

 ## 📓 Subtitles

-Take a look at the `subtitles.txt` file in the Daggertalk repository for reference.
+Take a look at the [subtitles.txt](https://github.com/AncientGrief/DaggertalkVoices/blob/main/subtitles.txt) file in this repository for reference.
 You’ll need to create your own version for your voice pack, containing all voice lines and their corresponding subtitles.

 ### 📄 Format